 Common duties throughout the corporate security world include writing daily activity reports, answering phone calls during off-hours and contacting the fire department or law enforcement during certain circumstances, such as criminal violation, fire and trespassing.
 They may be asked to circulate among patrons and customers, or remain at one station.
 They may also be required to escort certain personnel to and from events.
 Many jobs require individuals to spend long hours on their feet.

 Most employers require their applicants to submit to fingerprints and a background check.
 Applicants should have no police record, good character references and be in excellent physical and mental health.
 Good observation and communication skills are also important.
 A high school diploma or equivalent is usually the only mandatory education, though some companies prefer college coursework.
 Some employers prefer to hire retired or active law enforcement professionals or former military personnel.
 A driver's license is usually necessary.

 Most states require security guards to be licensed.
 The process involves classroom training in emergency procedures, property rights, and detention of suspects.
 Armed security officers must be licensed to carry weapons, and must receive certification as special police officers, which allows them to make limited arrests.

 Employment Outlook and Salary Information

-Security guards earned an annual median salary of $24,630 in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-Security guards could expect a 5% increase in jobs from 2014-2024, per the BLS, which was about as fast as the average occupation at that time.
+Security guards earned an annual mean salary of $32,050 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Security guards could expect an increase slower than average in jobs from 2018-2028, per the BLS, which was about as fast as the average occupation at that time.